drwasho/openbazaar-documentation/03 OpenBazaar Protocol.md

         - Used to sign contracts
         - Establishes a 'mobile' identity
         - Multiple nodes can provably belong to 1 PGP key
-    - Contact addresses
-        - Email
-        - BitMessage
-        - Subspace
-2. Meatspace identity
+2. Passcard ID
-    - Your real name
+    - [Passcard](https://passcard.info/) - Digital identity as per the 'Blockchain Name System'
+        + Links to email and other communication channels
-    - Connections to social media accounts
+        + Verified links to social networking platforms
-    - Onename ID
 3. Legally accessible ID
     - Contact details that are verified by a third party (think certificate authorities), which basically verifies that this identity is legally accessible in the event of some dispute that needs to be resolved in court